DanielHodde/DanielHodde/README.md

 <br />

 ### About
-I am currently a Sophomore studying Computer Science and Cognitive Science at UC Berkeley with interests in ML, AI, cloud computing and more.
+I am currently a Junior at UC Berkeley majoring in Computer Science and Cognitive Science with a minor in Data Science.

 Outside of software I am into biking, climbing and backpacking and reading.

-Feel free to reach out over email or linkedin if you have any questions.
+Feel free to reach out over email or linkedin if you have any questions or want to connect.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------